-BCDC regulates activities and development within and around San Francisco Bay as defined by the McAteer-Petris Act, consistent with the policies adopted in the San Francisco Bay Plan (the Bay Plan).
-The McAteer-Petris Act affords BCDC jurisdiction over five areas in and around the Bay: (1) "Bay" jurisdiction (all areas subject to tidal action), (2) "shoreline" jurisdiction (a 100-foot-wide band along the Bay shoreline, salt ponds diked off from the Bay, managed wetlands that have been diked off from the bay, and certain waterways), (3) "saltponds" jurisdiction, (4) "managed wetlands" jurisdiction, and (5) "certain waterways" jurisdiction (defined in BCDC's Bay Plan).
+BCDC regulates activities and development within and around San Francisco Bay as defined by the McAteer-Petris Act and according to the policies adopted in the San Francisco Bay Plan (the Bay Plan).
+Section 66610 of the McAteer-Petris Act affords BCDC jurisdiction over five areas in and around the Bay: (a) San Francisco Bay jurisdiction (all areas subject to tidal action from the south end of the bay to the Golden Gate and to the Sacramento River line, including all sloughs, and, specifically, the marshlands lying between mean high tide and 5 feet above mean sea level, tidelands, and submerged lands), (b) shoreline jurisdiction (an area 100 feet landward of and parallel with the territory covered in section [a]), (c) saltponds jurisdiction, (d) managed wetlands jurisdiction, and (e) certain waterways jurisdiction (defined in the McAteer-Petris Act).
 Only two of these BCDC jurisdictional areas are relevant for the project: the Bay and shoreline jurisdictions.

-The agency's decision to grant or deny a permit for the project is guided by the Act's provisions and the standards set out in the Bay Plan.
-The BCDC is authorized to regulate fill or dredge the San Francisco Bay and development of the "shoreline band," which consists of the area within 100 feet of the shoreline.
+BCDC's decision to grant or deny a permit for the project is guided by the Act's provisions and the standards set out in the Bay Plan.
+BCDC is authorized to regulate filling or dredging of the San Francisco Bay and development of the "shoreline band," which consists of the area within 100 feet of the shoreline.

 The project includes areas within BCDC jurisdiction at Mission Creek and Islais Creek in San Francisco; Visitacion Creek, Guadalupe Valley Creek, and Brisbane Lagoon in Brisbane; Oyster Point Channel and Colma Creek in South San Francisco; and El Zanjon Creek in San Bruno.
-Figure 2-48 through Figure 2-50 illustrate the project footprints overlain with the BCDC jurisdiction, including priority use areas, and Table 2-21 describes the specific project improvements within BCDC jurisdiction.
+Figure 2-51 through Figure 2-53 illustrate the project footprints overlain with the BCDC jurisdiction, including priority use areas, and Table 2-21 describes the specific project improvements within BCDC jurisdiction.
 Although the project alternatives do not include new features that provide for public access to the Bay, access to existing parks and recreational facilities along the Bay-including the San Francisco Bay Trail, Mission Creek Park, Candlestick Point State Recreation Area, Brisbane Lagoon, and Bayfront Park-would be maintained.